Rochester City School District

-The Rochester City School District is a public school district that serves approximately 24,900 students in the city of Rochester, New York.
-It is currently operating with a budget of $983 million, which comes out to approximately $39,500 per student.
-This is, according to Census Bureau data, $14,000 more than the New York State average of $25,500 per student, and two and a half times the national average of $14,500 per student.
+The Rochester City School District is a public school district that serves approximately 21,000 students in the city of Rochester, New York.
+The Rochester City School District (RCSD) spends approximately $30,972 per student in the 2024-2025 school year.
+This cost is based on the district's adopted budget of $1,071,659,143 and a student enrollment of 34,601, according to the district's website.
+This is, according to Census Bureau data, more than the New York State average of $29,873 per student, and much higher than the national average of $15,633 per student.

 Organization

 The school district is run by a board of education that sets school policy and approves school spending.
 The board hires a superintendent under contract to carry out its policies.

-Board of Education
+Board of education

 The board of education consists of seven members, elected biennially, who serve staggered four-year terms.